metascanio/slate/source/index.html.md

 * `baddomain.org` - returns as if found in all domain DB's: DBL, and all URIBL

-* `okdomain.org` - returns as if not found in any DB.
+* `okdomain.org` - returns as if found in a White List.

 ## Error handling